tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 #### Taxation
-- Imposing a tax on the
+- Imposing a tax on pollution emitted